chu-bot/DND/README.md

  -> start work on personal AI commandments
  -> extension list for Mom+Dad, configure Ruff + figure out best extensions -> get a markdown extension
+ -> refactor suggestions, change engine w/ case-by-case logic
+     -> suggestion should return not only the action w/ primitives filled-out, but also a description of what occurs (or the trigger to the primitive if that's what is happening)
+ -> try and find a dnd skillbook/book that we can scrape